benmarwick/ctv-archaeology/README.md

 Beheim, Bret A., and Adrian V. Bell.
 2011.
 Inheritance, Ecology and the Evolution of the Canoes of East Oceania. _Proceedings of the Royal Society B: Biological Sciences_, February. <https://doi.org/10.1098/rspb.2011.0060> <https://github.com/babeheim/polynesian-canoe-analysis>

+Bicho, N. and Cascalheira, J. (2018) The use of lithic assemblages for the definition of short-term occupations in hunter-gatherer prehistory.
+In Picin, A. and Cascalheira, J. (eds.) _Short-term occupations in Paleolithic Archaeology._ Interdisciplinary Contributions to Archaeology.
+Springer. <https://doi.org/10.17605/OSF.IO/3WGSA>

 Breslawski RP, Etter BL, Jorgeson I, Boulanger MT 2018.
 The Atlatl to Bow Transition: What Can We Learn from Modern Recreational Competitions? _Lithic Technology_ <http://doi.org/10.1080/01977261.2017.1416918> <https://github.com/taphocoenose/The-atlatl-to-bow-transition>

 Breslawski RP, Playford T 2017.
 Probabilistic Models of Seasonal Bison Exploitation Based on Fetal Prey Osteometry and Reproductive Phenology. _Archaeological and Anthropological Sciences_ <http://doi.org/10.1007/s12520-017-0500-y> <https://github.com/taphocoenose/Probabilistic-Models-of-Seasonal-Bison-Exploitation>